dimitri-nicolo/calico/README.md

 PacketCapture API is a service that is deployed as container part of tigera-manager deployment.
 By default, it is installed by Tigera operator.
 This service will only be deployed only for Standalone and Management clusters, and requests will be routed to the appropriate managed clusters.
+The managed cluster will have the container deployed as part the tigera-guardian deployment.

 Voltron container has route defined for any requests that starts with `/packet-capture/` prefix.
 It will strip away that prefix and forward it to the container where this service resides.

+For a multicluster setup, Voltron will proxy a call to the managed cluster that starts with `/packet-capture/` and header `X-CLUSTER-ID`.
+This request will be sent to Guardian, via the tunnel.
+Guardian will proxy this request to its container of the PacketCapture API, after it strips away the prefix.

 ## Building and testing